eswardhinak/8puzzl/README.md

 # 8puzzl

 C++ implementation of the classic 8-puzzle game (https://en.wikipedia.org/wiki/Sliding_puzzle).
+The game uses an image you specify (tested with JPEG and PNG).
+It slices the image into pieces and shuffles them.

 `./puzzledpictures "<image file path>"`